-Lex, director of NZ Hothouse Ltd in Auckland, signed up to Whai Rawa when it began in 2006, along with his three children, Luke, Sean and Hannah, now 30, 28 and 25 respectively.
-Luke’s one-year-old daughter, Indi has also been signed up to the savings scheme.
+Lex, director of NZ Hothouse Ltd in Auckland, signed up to Whai Rawa when it began in 2006, along with his three children, Luke, Sean and Hannah, now 35, 33 and 30 respectively.
+Luke’s six-year-old daughter, Indi has also been signed up to the savings scheme.

 “My wife, Robyn and I have always felt it was up to us to take care of ourselves in retirement and when Whai Rawa started we were very keen to participate and to encourage our children to save for their futures.
 I commend the people at Ngāi Tahu who had the vision and foresight to put this scheme together.
 It’s about the iwi helping people who choose to help themselves.
 That’s a great thing,” says Lex.